 Andrea has extensive experience implementing government policy in complex portfolios, including mental health, human rights, migration and trafficking from high level strategic leadership positions in both Australia’s Government and through leading United Nations projects.

 With two decades of experience working with vulnerable communities, Andrea has delivered educational seminars, academic presentations at national and international conferences since 2005 , and has more recently delivered legal training for a range of stakeholders.

 Andrea is a thought leader on human rights matters and brings a holistic approach to her work, within a strong gender equity framework.

 Andrea is passionate about providing restorative justice alternate therapeutic pathways to both victim survivors of gender based and sexual crimes, and to prevent harm.

-Since 2009, Andrea Tokaji has advocated for combating human trafficking by curbing the demand for this horrific international crime that objectifies, commodifies and exploits vulnerable women and children – by looking at the Nordic Model as an international best practice model to implement in the Australasia region, and the intersect that occurs between human trafficking and people smuggling.
+Since 2009, Andrea has advocated for the prevention of trafficking by disrupting demand for this horrific international human rights crime that predominantly objectifies, commodifies and exploits vulnerable women and children – by looking at international best practice models as a solution focus in the Australasia region.

-Contact us if you would like Andrea Tokaji to speak at your Conference/event, or provide legal human rights or advocacy training.
+Contact us if you would like Andrea Tokaji to speak at your Conference/event.